Note

 <a href="#wistia_342jss6yh5">Our Wistia Team Intro!</a><br/>

-Want to have a regular link, but not a big fan of Wistia stylings?
-With the custom HTML CTA you can add your own custom code to make the link all your own.
+Looking for more text style options?
+With a custom HTML CTA, you can add your own custom code to make the link all your own.

-Like the Image CTA idea, but need to make some simple tweaks?
-If your image is a different size than your video, you’ll want to use the custom HTML CTA.
+If you want to use an Image CTA, but your image is a different size than your video, you’ll want to use the custom HTML CTA.

-We recommend uploading your image somewhere (maybe even Wistia), and grabbing a link directly to that image–;you can usually do this by right-clicking and copying the image URL/link.
-(Depending on the browser and operating system that option will be labeled differently.)
+We recommend uploading your image somewhere (maybe even to Wistia) and obtaining a direct link to it.
+You can usually do this by right-clicking the image and copying its URL/link.
+(Depending on the browser and operating system, this option will be labeled differently.)

-Once you’ve got a link to the image, you can pop it right into a little image HTML tag, set a width and height on it, and use the custom HTML CTA with your new HTML code.
+Once you have a link to the image, you can plug it directly into an image HTML tag, set a width and height, and use the custom HTML CTA with your new HTML code.
 Make sure to follow the guide above if you need help adding one.

 Here’s the example for you to grab and customize: